telerik/maui-docs/controls/dataform/validation.md

 If you want to add the validation runtime, when editors are generated, then you have to use the `EditorsGenerated` event.
 Inside the event you can define the validation.

-The available validations DataForm provides are listed in the table:
+The following table lists the available DataForm validations:

 | DataForm Validation Rule | Definition |
 | ----- | ------ |